-This is a community pharmacy which is based on the high street in the village of Market Lavington in Wiltshire.
+This is a community pharmacy which is based in a supermarket in Weston-super-Mare.
 It serves its local population which is mixed in age range and background.
-The pharmacy opens six days a week.
-The pharmacy sells a range of over-the-counter medicines, dispenses NHS prescriptions, provides flu vaccinations and supplies medicines in multi-compartment compliance packs for people to use living in their own homes.
+The pharmacy opens seven days a week.
+The pharmacy sells a range of over-the-counter medicines, dispenses NHS prescriptions, supplies medicines in multi-compartment compliance packs for people to use living in their own homes and provides treatment for a range of minor ailments.